SystemsApproach/tcpcc/avoidance.rst

 One striking feature of BBR compared to the other approaches we have seen is that it does not rely solely on ``cwnd`` to determine how much data is put in flight.
-Notably, BBR tries to smooth out the rate at which a sender puts data into the network in an effort to avoid bursts that would lead to excessive queuing.
+Notably, BBR also tries to smooth out the rate at which a sender puts data into the network in an effort to avoid bursts that would lead to excessive queuing.
 Under ideal conditions, we would like to send data exactly at the rate of the bottleneck, thus achieving the highest possible throughput without causing a queue to build up.
-Whereas most TCP variants use the arrival of an ACK to "clock" the sending of data, and thus ensuring that the amount of unacknowledged data in flight remains constant, BBR creates an estimate of the bottleneck bandwidth and uses a local scheduling algorithm to send data at that rate.
+Whereas most TCP variants use the arrival of an ACK to "clock" the sending of data, thus ensuring that the amount of unacknowledged data in flight remains constant, BBR creates an estimate of the bottleneck bandwidth and uses a local scheduling algorithm to send data at that rate.
 ACKs still play an important role in updating knowledge about the state of the network, but they are not directly used to pace transmissions.
-This means that delayed ACKs do not lead to sudden bursts of transmission. ``cwnd`` is still used to ensure that enough data is sent to keep the pipe full, and is also limited to ensure that the amount of data in flight is not so much greater than the bandwidth-delay product as to cause queues to overflow.
+This means that delayed ACKs do not lead to sudden bursts of transmission.
+Of course, ``cwnd`` is still used to ensure that enough data is sent to keep the pipe full, and to ensure that the amount of data in flight is not so much greater than the bandwidth-delay product as to cause queues to overflow.

 In order to maintain an up-to-date view of the current RTT and bottleneck bandwidth, it is necessary to keep probing above and below